India’s lockdown caused untold hardship. It also inspired extraordinary generosity.

 “All of us had been contributing to relief measures individually,” said Shyel Trehan, one of the organizers.
 “But we wanted to do more.”

-Faced with the economic devastation caused by the lockdown, India is withdrawing many of its earlier restrictions on movement, transport and commerce even as cases rise.
-This past week, the country reported its highest one-day jump in new cases, and the total number of infections stands at over 200,000.
+Faced with the economic devastation caused by the lockdown, India is withdrawing many of its earlier restrictions on movement, transport and commerce even as cases increase.
+This past week, the country reported its highest one-day jump in new cases, and the total number of infections stands at more than 200,000.

 As in the United States, the measures taken to combat the virus in India have had vastly different consequences for various sections of society.
 For those with jobs that can be done from home, the restrictions were trying but not devastating.
 But for the working poor, the lockdown landed “like a meteor,” wrote activist Harsh Mander, equating their dispossession to a “social crime.”